About transistors - Part 1 : the diode

 Write a comment

-What is the third letter of the word cwgvd?
+What is the second letter of the word eowxao?